Sharon-iguazio/mlrun/README.md

     source: git://github.com/mlrun/ci-demo.git
 ```

-For more examples of building and running functions from remotely using the MLRun CLI, see the [**remote**](examples/remote.md) example.
+For more examples of building and running functions remotely using the MLRun CLI (`mlrun`), see the [**remote**](examples/remote.md) example.

-You can also convert your notebook into a containerized job, as demonstrated in the following sample code.
+You can also convert your notebook to a containerized job, as demonstrated in the following sample code.
 For details, see the [**mlrun_jobs.ipynb**](examples/mlrun_jobs.ipynb) example.

 ```python